yash-tatvic/amplitude-dev-center/docs/data/sources/google-ads.md

 ### Import job ingests no data

-1. Check if you reject unplanned events in your [Schema settings](https://help.amplitude.com/hc/en-us/articles/360055495852-Configure-the-Schema-settings-to-handle-unexpected-data).
+- Unplanned data: check if you reject unplanned events in your [Schema settings](https://help.amplitude.com/hc/en-us/articles/360055495852-Configure-the-Schema-settings-to-handle-unexpected-data).
 If you reject unplanned data,  Amplitude doesn't store the event or its properties.
-2. Do your users have corresponding accounts in Amplitude and Google Ads?
+- Matching users: check if your users have corresponding accounts in Amplitude and Google Ads.
 Google Ads import tries to match users between platforms based on the key-value pairs you selected.
 If your import job doesn't find any corresponding values, it fails.

 ### Daily ad metric discrepancies